vakila/automerge.github.io/docs/tutorial/rendering-app.md

 })
 ```

 Instead, to add an item to a list, you need to use `doc.items.push(item)` inside `Automerge.change` to add to the end of the list.
 You can also use `doc.items.unshift(item)` to add an item to the beginning, or `doc.items.insertAt(index, item)` to add an item at any index.
-For more information, see [types/lists]<../../types/lists/>
+For more information, see [the documentation for lists](/docs/types/lists).